fabloc/nl2sql-bigquery/installation_scripts/tutorial.md

-# Setting up Generative AI for Customer Data Platform Solution
+# Setting up Natural Language to SQL Query Translation

 ## Welcome!
 Follow this instructions to deploy the Generative AI Customer Data Platform Solution within your Project.

-To see more details about the solution, components and architecture, please go to the main [README](https://github.com/fabloc/genai-powered-cdp/blob/main/README.md) file.
+To see more details about the solution, components and architecture, please go to the main [README](https://github.com/fabloc/nl2sql-bigquery/blob/main/README.md) file.

-**Time to complete**: About **TBD** minutes
+**Time to complete**: About 15 minutes

 Click the **Start** button to move to the next step.